Section 1: Japanese Knives User Guide

-Japanese knives are reputable for their durability and sharpness, but every tool needs to be maintained properly in order to be used for decades.
+Japanese knives are known for their durability and sharpness, but every tool must be maintained properly to last a lifetime.

-Sharpener and whetstone are proper tools to maintain the sharpness of your knives.
-A good cutting board is also essential to protect a good blade.
+- To maintain the sharpness of your knives, use the proper tools: a sharpener and a whetstone.
+A good cutting board is also essential to protect a sharp blade.

-- Please do not use your knife for non-cooking purposes.
+- Do not use your knife for non-cooking purposes.

-- Japanese steel knives becomes rusty very quickly, so please wash and dry your knife with a towel immediately after use to prevent rust.
+- Immediately after use, wash and dry your knife with a towel to prevent rust.

-- Never place the cleaver near children.
-Keep all sharp cutting utensils out of their reach.
+- Keep all sharp utensils out of the reach of children.

 Section 2: The General Use of Japanese Whetstones

 COPYRIGHT WARNING: Content theft of any kind is immediately reported to Google, which results in ranking penalties.
 Original texts can be verified in Internet archives.
 My Cookware Australia® holds the copyrights for all the content on this site, including articles, product descriptions, and user guides.